uisneach/uisneach.github.io/source/_posts/The-Song-of-Lugh.md

 See how in D ligatures, the D glyph, which usually has a nearly-horizontal leftward stroke on top, is rotated so that it's top stroke points upwards, making it appear more similar to an A. Also note how in R ligatures, the downstroke that forms the spine of the R glyph can be completely omitted, and only the arm of the glyph left remaining.

 It should be said that such a stroke only represents an R if the lower portion moves to the right as it does in a regular R character: moving to the left means something utterly different.
-See this abbreviation which uses a similar falling arm, but which has a bottom stroke curving leftward, looking similar to a modern semicolon (;) or a [yogh](https://guides.loc.gov/manuscript-facsimiles/deciphering-scribal-abbreviations#s-lib-ctab-24229924-3) symbol (ȝ).
+See this abbreviation which uses a similar falling arm, but which has a bottom stroke curving leftward, looking similar to a modern semicolon (;) or a [yogh](https://guides.loc.gov/manuscript-facsimiles/deciphering-scribal-abbreviations#s-lib-ctab-24229924-3) symbol (ȝ) of Old English.
 This word ultimately is "AMNUS", meaning "cruel", with the final arm representing the "-US".

 <img src="AMNUS.png" alt="" class="half-image" style="margin-bottom: 20px;" />